kamalchah/Minesweeper/README.md

 The biggest obstacle I encountered during this project was handling the indexing of blocks out of bounds and a load of NullPointerException errors.

-To run, just run the python file.
+To run, just run the python file and play using the python interpreter using rows and columns as index's.